Brunn09/Movies-Lib/README.md

 # Movies-Lib
-Project in React JS, using the TMDB API
+## Project in React JS, using the TMDB API

+npm run dev -> localhost